Military history of Puerto Rico: United Provinces of New Granada

 In the early 19th century the Spanish colonies, in what is known as the Latin American wars of independence, began to revolt against Spanish rule.
 Antonio Valero de Bernabé was a Puerto Rican military leader known in Latin America as the "Liberator from Puerto Rico".
 Valero was a recent graduate of the Spanish Military Academy when Napoleon Bonaparte convinced King Charles IV of Spain to permit him to pass through Spanish soil with the sole purpose of attacking Portugal.
 When Napoleon refused to leave, the Spanish government declared war.
-Valero joined the Spanish Army and helped defeat Napoleon's army at the siege of Saragossa.
+Valero joined the Spanish Army and helped defeat Napoleon's army at the siege of Zaragoza.
 Valero became a hero; he was promoted to the rank of colonel and was awarded many decorations.

 When Ferdinand VII assumed the throne of Spain in 1813, Valero became critical of the new king's policies towards the Spanish colonies in Latin America.
 He developed a keen hatred of the monarchy, resigned his commission in the army, and headed for Mexico.
 There he joined the insurgent army headed by Agustín de Iturbide, in which Valero was named chief of staff.
 He fought for and helped achieve Mexico's independence from Spain.
 After the Mexican victory, Iturbide proclaimed himself Emperor of Mexico.
 Since Valero had developed anti-monarchist feelings following his experiences in Spain, he revolted against Iturbide.
 His revolt failed and he attempted to escape from Mexico by way of sea.

 Valero was captured by a Spanish pirate, who turned him over to the Spanish authorities in Cuba.
 Valero was imprisoned but managed to escape with the help of a group of men that identified with Simón Bolívar's ideals.
 Upon learning of Bolívar's dream of creating a unified Latin America, including Puerto Rico and Cuba, Valero decided to join him.
 Valero stopped in St. Thomas, where he established contacts with the Puerto Rican independence movement.

 He then traveled to Venezuela, where he was met by General Francisco de Paula Santander.
 He next joined Bolívar and fought alongside "The Liberator" against Spain, gaining his confidence and admiration.
 Valero was named Military Chief of the Department of Panama, Governor of Puerto Cabello, Chief of Staff of Colombia, Minister of War and Maritime of Venezuela, and in 1849 was promoted to the rank of brigadier general.